JonnoB/rSETSe/cran-comments.md

 ## Resubmission

 * Converted the DESCRIPTION title to title case.
+A note was created suggesting "Bourne" is miss-spelled, it is spelled correctly
-* Added a doi to the DESCRIPTION.
+* Added a reference and doi to the DESCRIPTION.
-* Added a citation template
+* Added a citation template.
-* Improved the citation information in the readme
+* Improved the citation information in the readme.

 ## Test environments